amurshak/podbeanMCP/README.md

 - Tried something that doesn't compute?
 We'll let you know before it breaks 🤓
 - Detailed error messages that actually make sense to humans! 😮‍💨

-## 🚧 Limitations (Nobody's Perfect!)
+## 🚧 Limitations

-- Want to upload files?
-You'll need a bit of extra setup for that 📁
+- **File Uploads**: Due to STDIO protocol limitations, this server cannot directly upload files to Podbean.
+It can obtain the necessary authorization (presigned URLs) and file keys, but the actual file transfer must be handled by external tools or processes.
 - Some fancy features might need a paid Podbean subscription 💳
 - Podbean has rate limits, so don't go too wild with the requests 🚀
 - We can't make your podcast content go viral (that's still on you!) 🌟